Gerald McCullouch Director

 THE PRODUCTION TEAM

-Bruce Robert Harris & Jack Batman
+Bruce Robert Harris & Jack W. Batman Executive Producers

-Bruce Robert Harris & Jack Batman (both of whom are legally married to their long time partners) are Tony Award-winning Broadway producers.
+Bruce Robert Harris & Jack W. Batman (both of whom are legally married to their long time partners) are Tony Award-winning Broadway producers.

 Since 2005 they have produced 27 plays and 14 musicals for Broadway, London’s West End, Off-Broadway, regional theaters and national and international festivals plus many private and corporate special events.
 In addition, they are founding producers of GAYFEST NYC, Inc., a not-for-profit arts organization that discovers, develops and produces new theatre works arising out of the LGBT experience and, as its mission, underwrites and supports in-school elective and mentoring programs and college scholarships for students of The Harvey Milk High School.
 Since June 2007, GAYFEST NYC, Inc. has provided 43 scholarships to graduates of the school.